 are stored in JSON format.

-Autofire buttons act as if they’re wired in parallel with MAME’s regular inputs.
+Autofire buttons act as if they’re wired in parallel with MAME’s regular controls.
 This means that if you set the activation hotkey for an autofire button to a button or key that’s also assigned to one of the emulated inputs directly, you may get unexpected results.
 Using Gradius as an example:

 Suppose you set button 1 on your controller to fire, and set an autofire hotkey to button 1 as well.
 Holding the button down to shoot will not trigger the autofire effect: the button will never be released as you’re holding the non-autofire button 1 down.
 This will also happen if you set a different button as autofire (say, button 3 in this case), and hold button 1 down while also pressing button 3.